Funeral Repast: How to Celebrate Your Loved One with Food

 Who provides the food for a funeral repast?

-Food may be catered in, prepared by the family, or everyone can contribute.
 There are no hard and fast rules when it comes to a funeral repast.
-The most important part is to show support to the bereaved family.
+The most important part is to show support to the grieving family.

 How to Celebrate Your Loved One with Food